-- A. Ad hoc subcommittees or task forces may be appointed by the Chairman to address specific issues or investigate and report on specific subject areas of interest to the Technical Committee. - B. Designation of representatives to each of the subcommittees shall be made by Technical Committee members representing that jurisdiction or agency.
-In the case of multiple Technical Committee members, the designation of subcommittee representatives shall be made by caucus of the members.
-To be a designated subcommittee representative, it is not necessary to be a Technical Committee member. - C. Each ad hoc subcommittee may appoint a chairman who will report the subcommittee's findings to the Technical Committee.
-In the absence of a chairman, a temporary chairman shall be appointed by the subcommittee in accordance with Robert's Rules of Order. - D. Subcommittees or Task Forces may include, but not be limited to: - 1.
-Metropolitan Transportation Plan (MTP) Subcommittee - 2.
-Project Prioritization Subcommittee - 3.
-Nominating and Bylaws Review Subcommittee
+- A. Ad hoc subcommittees or task forces may be appointed by the Chairperson to address specific issues or investigate and report on specific subject areas of interest to the Community Advisory Committee. - B. Each ad hoc subcommittee may appoint a chairperson who will report the subcommittee's findings to the Community Advisory Committee.
+In the absence of a chairperson, a temporary chairperson shall be appointed by the subcommittee in accordance with Robert's Rules of Order. - C. Each meeting shall be recorded and if requested, highlights of a meeting shall be provided.

-- 4. Air Quality

-- 5. Freight and Goods Movement

-- E. Each meeting shall be recorded and if requested, minutes of a meeting shall be provided.